endpointsystems/Nancy.Owin.Security.B2C/README.md

 # Nancy.OWin.Security.B2C

+---

+## Obsolete

+This code is for `Nancy 2.0.0-clinteastwood`, which is at this point an ancient relic.
+Use at your own risk.

+---

 ### Nancy authentication and operations against Azure AD B2C

 The purpose of this library is to provide Nancy OWin support for authentication Microsoft Azure Active Directory B2C.